Ecological Impact Fund

 Performance: it pays strictly according to actual impact.

-Cost control: it limits cost by means of a fixed annual budget and secures cost-effectiveness through competition among a wide variety of green innovations.
+Cost control: it limits cost by means of a fixed annual budget and secures cost-effectiveness through competition among a wide variety of green innovations, which ensures a low reward rate.

-Innovator Attitude: it motivates originators actively to support cost-free deployment of their innovations by helping with installation and know-how, and even through subsidies to poor buyers – to the extent that the additional green impact rewards earned by such efforts are expected to outweigh their cost
+Innovator Attitude: it motivates originators actively to support deployment of their innovations by helping with installation and know-how, and even through subsidies to poor buyers – to the extent that the additional green impact rewards earned by such efforts are expected to outweigh their cost.

-Fairness: it is funded by the main beneficiaries of historical emissions, ensures ample rewards to participating innovators, supports developing countries in their green transformation, and reduces the dangers of climate change for all and especially for the most vulnerable..
+Fairness: it is funded primarily by beneficiaries of historical emissions, ensures ample rewards to participating innovators, supports developing countries in their green transformation, and reduces health burdens and the dangers of climate change for all and especially for the most vulnerable.

-Consonance with SDGs: it advances sustainable industrial and technological development in low-income countries (SDG 9) and could immediately mitigate emissions to reduce climate change (SDG 13), including through helping to support access to clean energy (SDG 7) while strengthening international partnership (SDG 17).
+Consonance with the SDGs: it advances sustainable industrial and technological development in low-income countries (SDG 9) and reduces climate change by mitigating emissions (SDG 13), including through helping to support access to clean energy (SDG 7) while strengthening international partnership (SDG 17).

-Immediate Goal: Ecological Impact Fund (EIF) Pilot in Africa
+Intermediate Goal: an Ecological Impact Fund (EIF) Pilot

 More information